-Being a ridiculously nosy sort of person, I love to watch other people’s DITL videos on YouTube and read about their daily routines.
+I don’t want a Christmas Eve box, or Christmas PJs or anything else I buy at Tesco in a panic the week before Christmas.
+Obviously, being a ridiculously nosy sort of person, I love to watch other people’s DITL videos on YouTube and read about their Christmas Eve routines.
+But that’s not for us.

-And it occurs to me I’m not sure what Christmas Eve usually looks like when you have a young teen.
+As a single parent, we’ve had the chance to build our own Christmas Eve traditions.
 Flea’s not old enough to want to be out with her friends just yet, but neither does she want to watch a Disney movie and make reindeer food.

 So I thought I’d share the things we usually do on Christmas Eve – but I’d love to hear your suggestions, too!